tc39/proposal-temporal/meetings/agenda-minutes-2020-09-18.md

         * SFC: That's exactly why we say that strings are always ISO.

-        * JGT: Even without strings, you actually get the calendar property if you spread a Temporal.Date.
+        * JGT: Even without strings, you actually get the calendar property if you spread a Temporal.PlainDate.

         * Could we have a null calendar on Time?